yazz/VisualJS/README.md

 ## Benefits
 - **Easy to use:** Drag and drop interface (like Visual Basic, but using Javascript instead of Basic for scripting)
-- **Permissive license:** Open source MIT license so you can do whatever you want with it
+- **Permissive license:** Open source MIT license so you can do whatever you like with it
 - **Easy to distribute apps:** Apps can be compiled to a single HTML file and sent by email (even SQLite database apps)
 - **Works almost anywhere:** Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, Kubernetes, OpenShift, Istio
-- **Works offline:** Editor works both locally and offline without internet connectivity on your laptop
+- **Works offline:** Editor works both locally and offline
 - **Reuse existing databases:** Can read MS Access databases (even Linux or Mac can read MS Access files)
 <br/><br/><br/>